Naples (Campania)

 The Essential Guide to Naples

-The third largest city in Italy, Naples sits on the Bay of Naples, overlooked by Mount Vesuvius, the still-active volcano that destroyed the nearby ancient Roman town of Pompeii in 79 AD.
-Dating to the 2nd millennium B.C., Naples has centuries of important art and architecture.
+The third largest city in Italy, Naples sits on the Bay of Naples, overlooked by Mount Vesuvius, the still-active volcano that destroyed the nearby ancient Roman town of Pompeii in 79 CE.
+Dating to the 2nd millennium BCE, Naples has centuries of important art and architecture.
 Its centro storico (historic center) is a Unesco World Heritage site.
 Don’t be afraid to get lost among its bustling, narrow streets.
 Grab a bite to eat from one of the many street food vendors, eat Neapolitan pizza at one of the many esteemed traditional pizzerias, partake in the tradition of caffè sospeso, step inside an artisan workshop to see traditional craftspeople at work, or visit one of the many churches, including the city's cathedral, the Duomo di San Gennaro, filled with frescoes.
 Other major landmarks include the lavish Royal Palace and Castel Nuovo, a 13th-century castle.
 Culinarily, Naples is synonymous with pizza, which originated in the city.
 Neapolitan music has furthermore been highly influential, credited with the invention of the romantic guitar and the mandolin, as well as notable contributions to opera and folk standards.
 Popular characters and historical figures who have come to symbolize the city include Januarius, the patron saint of Naples, the comic figure Pulcinella, and the Sirens from the Greek epic poem the Odyssey.
 According to CNN, the metro stop "Toledo" is the most beautiful in Europe.
 To really know the city, one should also experience some of the mundane and sometimes quirky rituals Neapolitans bequeath from across the ages.

 Best times to visit Naples